microsoft/Zen/README.md

 # Implementation
 Zen builds an abstract syntax tree (AST) for the function it is representing and then leverages C#'s reflection capabilities to interpret, compile, and symbolically evaluate the AST.

 The `Find` function uses symbolic model checking to exhaustively search for inputs that lead to a desired result.
-In the backend it supports two solvers, one based on SMT solvers such as [Z3](https://github.com/Z3Prover/z3) and another based on binary decision diagrams.

 # Contributing